Home » Spirit » Midlife Crisis In Women A Personal Reflection

 One Last Thing

 There’s one last thing I want to say about this midlife crisis idea.
-The thing that saved me, both times, was remembering that, whatever happened, there was still love in my life.
-I had people that were really important to me and thus not all was lost.
-I remember Andrew as a baby, seeing him growing up in that house of chaos, and thinking to myself, “I have to go on, I can’t die, someone has to raise this child.
-Leo would make a total botch of it if I were gone and if they decided to give Andrew to my mother … no, it’s unthinkable.
-I have to live.”
-And also, when everything was totally black inside my mind, when I didn’t believe anything good was coming for me, there was a single hope.
+The thing that saved me, both times, was remembering that, whatever happened, I had people that were really important to me and thus not all was lost.
+I remember Andrew as a baby, seeing him growing up in that house of chaos, and thinking to myself, “I have to go on, someone has to raise this child.”
+And also, when everything was totally black inside my mind, when I didn’t believe anything good was coming for me, there was this single hope.
 Other people.
-My life meant something in that context.
+My life meant something in that context, because other people would tell me it did.
+Not usually yelling across the park like the guy who shouted at me while I was bicycle riding.
+But in various ways.

 Love sustains us, you know.
 It always has and always will and that’s why there are so many songs about it.
 Love gets us through when nothing else will.
-Love gets you through all of it, until it doesn’t have to anymore.
-And that’s my story.
+Love gets you through all of it, including midlife crisis, and all the rest.
+And that’s my story, and I’m sticking to it.

 The Afterlife of the Male Model from MEL magazine.
 Which talks about how male models experience middle age.
 It’s kindof like for everyone else, you can’t believe it’s happening but then it has.
 Perseverance and acceptance are key.